jeremytondo/atelier/README.md

 # Atelier
 Opinionated development environment setup and management

+## Overview
+I do a lot of development on remote VMs and I wanted a way to quickly and easily setup a development environment on a new machine.
+I was inspired by Omakub and essentially copied a lot of it to get this up and running.
+All of the setup and config reflects how I like having my development environment set up.

 ## Config
 The config directory contains the dotfiles used to configure all of the applications.
 GNU Stow is used to create and manage symlinks that